PSD2 in Europe 2

 PSD2 in Europe

-PSD2, which stands for the 2nd Payment Services Directive, is an EU directive that regulates payment services and payment service providers within the EEA.
-PSD2 was introduced in 2018 to promote competition, innovation, and security in the payment services industry.
-It largely superseded the original Payment Services Directive (PSD) and brought about several key changes, one of which is the requirement for certain payment service providers to obtain a PSD2 license.
+PSD2 is an abbreviation for the 2nd Payment Services Directive, which is a European Union Directive governing payment services and payment service providers in the EEA.
+The PSD2 was adopted in 2018 to push forward the present competition, innovation, and security in the field of payment services.
+To a great extent, it had replaced the original Payment Services Directive and provided a number of key changes, one of which is the obligation of certain payment service providers to obtain a license according to PSD2.

-A PSD2 license is actually divided into the following types of licenses:
+A license under PSD2 actually comes in the form of the following types of licenses:

 • Payment Institution (PI) License